mesosphere/dcos-docs-site/pages/1.12/overview/features/index.md

 ## <a name="identity-provider"></a>External Identity Provider with LDAP, SAML and OpenID connect
 [/enterprise]

 DC/OS Enterprise integrates identity providers that support the LDAP v3 interface (including Microsoft Active Directory) and SAML based identity providers, such that you can import users external to DC/OS from your existing user directory, and manage user and group authorizations within DC/OS.
+(CK--Possible place to put LDAP sync edit)

 [enterprise]
 ## <a name="cluster-encryption"></a>Cluster security with encrypted communication